Juanen100/SBMI-Decomp/README.md

 ### Prerequisites

 - You **must** provide your *own* copy of the game and its associated asset bundles.
 - You **must** provide your *own* copy of the game's OBB files.
-Required game assets are not included with this repository and must be placed in the appropriate content directory.
-Please read the [SETUP.md]($null) guide before getting started.
+Which are to be added to the server itself on compile - ensuring this repo does not contain any copywritten code.

 ## How to set up SpongeBob Moves In!